gis-yang/GIS-Yang.github.io/_pages/about.md

 Department of Sociology
 and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF).
 I have multiple education backgrounds with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A.  in GIS.
-I received my Ph.D. in the Geography at the University of
+I received my Ph.D. in the geography at the University of
 Cincinnati (UC) in 2018.

 My research interests are: **_GIScience, UAV & drone coastal mapping, spatial